Search

 Resource Details

-When you click on any of the search queries, a resource drawer displays.
-To know more about the resource drawer, see Resource Details.
+When you click on any of the search queries, the Resource Details drawer appears.
+To learn more about the resource drawer, see View Resource Details.